 For twenty years he was on the Board of Trustees of Business and Arts South Africa, as well as the Artistic Committee of the National Arts Festival in Grahamstown.
 He is currently the Chairman of the Apollo Music Trust, and serves on the Board of Trustees of the Johannesburg Festival Orchestra.
 With Florian Uhlig, he directs the Johannesburg International Mozart Festival which is held every January.
 He is also involved in a number of successful outreach projects in Soweto and Eldorado Park, and further afield in the Western Cape and Limpopo.

 In May 2000, he received an Honorary Doctorate in music from Rhodes University, in 2012, Parnassus Award from Stellenbosch University and in 2013 and a special Award from the ATKV for his 30 years dedication to spreading the love of music in South Africa.
-In November 2014 Richard received a Lifetime Achievement Award from the Arts & Culture Trust.
+In November 2014 Richard received a Lifetime Achievement Award from the Arts & Culture Trust, and in March 2020 he was awarded the Robert Grey Medal from Bishops College for distinguished achievements by an Old Diocesan, as well as a Luminary award from Michaelhouse in recognition of his contributions to the development and promotion of South African music and artists.